OpenThread Temperature Sensor Network with Tock

 We divide the mote's functionality into three separate applications:

-- The control application is responsible for interacting with the user.
-It drives the connected screen to display the current temperature and the local and global-average set points.
+- The screen app drives the connected screen to display the current temperature and the local and global-average set points.

-- The sensor application gathers readings from the
+- The sensor app gathers readings from the

 nRF52840

-s internal temperature sensor and exposes them to the control application. - Last but not least, the communication application is responsible for exchanging data with other participants using the Thread network.
+'s internal temperature sensor and exposes them to the control application. - Last but not least, the communication app is responsible for exchanging data with other participants using the Thread network.

 By decoupling the sensor and communication applications, the Tock kernel ensures that the mote can remain responsive even in the case of failures in either application.
 In this tutorial we demonstratate this by injecting a bug into the communication application and deliberately faulting it with a malicious packet.